Amino acid supplements are made not just to help keep you fit but also to keep you young. Here’s how these supplements aid healthy aging.

-The relevance of boosting mitochondrial function to preserve mammalian health and longevity has been recently shown by Safdar et al. Like exercise, which is another way to boost mitochondrial function, BCAA supplementation does not affect maximum lifespan, but increases the median lifespan, an indicator that specific diseases have been prevented.
+The relevance of boosting mitochondrial function to preserve mammalian health and longevity has been recently shown by Safdar et al. Like resistance exercise, which is another way to boost mitochondrial function, BCAA supplementation does not affect maximum lifespan but increases the median lifespan, an indicator that specific diseases have been prevented.

 Yeast (Saccharomyces cerevisiae) has also served as a good organism in which to investigate the role of amino acids in aging.
 It has been found that low levels of essential amino acids reduce chronological lifespan in yeast.

 A promising area of preclinical research is evaluating the effects of BCAAs on skeletal muscle atrophy.
 Results indicate that BCAA intake may preserve muscle fiber size and improve physical endurance and motor coordination in middle-aged mice.

 A variety of amino acid mixtures have also been used to restore the protein content of defective tissues, especially of skeletal muscles, in aged human subjects.
-A 3-month supplementation with essential amino acids increased lean body mass in aged women, without affecting kidney function.
+A three-month intake of essential amino acid supplements increased lean body mass in aged women, without affecting kidney function.

-Various BCAA dietary supplements have been reported to reduce sarcopenia in elderly subjects.
-In a randomized trial involving 41 subjects with sarcopenia aged 66 to 84 years, intake of a BCAA enriched formula increased muscle mass and improved insulin sensitivity.
+Various BCAA dietary pre-workout supplements have been reported to reduce sarcopenia in elderly subjects.
+In a randomized clinical trial involving 41 subjects with sarcopenia aged 66 to 84 years, intake of a BCAA-enriched formula increased muscle mass and improved insulin sensitivity.

 BCAAs also appear to have an impact on obesity.
-BCAAs, and in particular leucine, increase fat leptin secretion, decrease food intake and body weight (via mTOR signaling), and improve muscle glucose uptake and whole body glucose metabolism.
+BCAAs and, in particular, leucine, increase fat leptin secretion, decrease food intake and body weight (via mTOR signaling), and improve muscle glucose uptake and whole body glucose metabolism.

-Studies in wrestlers and in obese subjects have shown that BCAA supplementation exerts beneficial effects on body weight and body fat.
+Studies in wrestlers and obese subjects have shown that BCAA supplementation exerts beneficial effects on body weight and body fat.
 Most recently, the population-based International Study of Macro-/Micronutrients and Blood Pressure (INTERMAP) provided a unique opportunity to evaluate the effects of dietary BCAAs across different cultures.

-Heart Health Benefits
+6. Give Heart Health Benefits

 BCAA Lifestyle Choices

 Geriatricians have long recognized that disability, frailty, and age-related disease onset are critical issues that need to be addressed in older populations.
-A number of preclinical and clinical reports support the use of dietary supplementation with balanced amino acid formulas containing BCAAs to prevent disability and prolong healthy life expectancy of elderly subjects.
+A number of preclinical and clinical reports support the use of dietary supplementation with balanced amino acid formulas containing BCAAs to prevent disability and prolong the healthy life expectancy of elderly subjects.

-In the coming months, the Juvenon Health Journal will continue to feature research that will help you stay informed and healthy.
+The Juvenon Health Journal will continue to feature research that will help you stay informed and healthy.
 By offering effective, all-natural supplements and health news you can use, Juvenon provides an essential toolkit to battle aging enemies.